 Fenugreek is an annual herb with light green leaves and small white flowers.
 It’s part of the pea family (Fabaceae) and also known as Greek hay (Trigonella foenum-graecum).

+Cultivated in North Africa, the Middle East, Egypt and India, it has a long history as an ingredient in traditional medicine.
 Fenugreek plants grow to about two to three feet tall, and the seed pods contain 10–20 small, flat, yellow-brown, pungent and aromatic seeds.

 Fenugreek seeds have a somewhat bitter taste, similar to celery, maple syrup or burnt sugar, and are often used to make medicine.
 However, it has a far more pleasant taste when cooked.